 It seems poetic that McVie would have the band’s first major chart success (1975’s “Over My Head”) and its most recent (this year’s return of “Everywhere”).
 After all, she was credited with writing more Fleetwood Mac songs—50-plus—than any other member (at least ten more than the group’s next most prolific songwriter Buckingham).

-It’s even more poignant that McVie—whose group’s most successful album Rumours was eclipsed on the charts only by MJ’s Thriller…the epic LP whose title track’s top-10 reign she ended to get her own—would die on the 40th anniversary of that album’s release (November 30).
+It’s even more poignant that McVie—whose group’s most successful album Rumours was eclipsed on the charts only by MJ’s Thriller…the epic LP whose title track’s top-10 reign she ended to get her own—would die on the 40th anniversary of Thriller’s release (November 30).

-Those ironies aside, Christine McVie was arguably Fleetwood Mac’s most important member, one whose loss means the band will never be the same.
+Those ironies aside, Christine McVie was undeniably Fleetwood Mac’s most prolific member, one whose loss means the band will never again be the same.